hinojosaad/hinojosaad.github.io/index.md

 # Who I am

-I'm looking for a new job and I love Data!
-I have a PhD in Probability and Statistics.
-I have worked on a variety of projects that include the following topics: Time Series Forecasting, Machine Learning, and Gaussian Noises Analysis.
+A certified Data Scientist with +5 years of international experience researching in Probability and Statistics.
+I have worked on a variety of projects that include the following topics: Time Series Forecasting, Machine Learning, and Gaussian Noises Analysis. +10 years teaching Mathematics courses at different educational levels.

 # Contact me